Skip to content

 apiMode allows third party applications to provide dialog messages when the Update Factory update process requires feedback from the Android device.
 For example, this can be used when an update requires user confirmation on the device.

-To let the UF Client Service handle the authorization dialog set apiMode=false; when using third party integration set apiMode=true.
+To let the UF Android Service handle the authorization dialog set apiMode=false; when using third party integration set apiMode=true.

 Note